RUB-NDS/WS-TLS-Scanner/README.md

-# SIWECOS-TLS-Scanner
+# WS-TLS-Scanner
-SIWECOS-TLS-Scanner is a Webservice created by the Chair for Network and Data Security from the Ruhr-University Bochum for the integration of the [TLS-Scanner](https://github.com/RUB-NDS/TLS-Scanner) in the SIWECOS Project.
+WS-TLS-Scanner is a Webservice created by the Chair for Network and Data Security from the Ruhr-University Bochum for the integration of the [TLS-Scanner](https://github.com/RUB-NDS/TLS-Scanner) in the SIWECOS Project.
 The Webservice scans a provided URL for various TLS misconfigurations and responds with a JSON report.

 # Compiling
-In order to compile and use SIWECOS-TLS-Scanner, you need to have Java installed, as well as [TLS-Attacker](https://github.com/RUB-NDS/TLS-Attacker), [ModifiableVariables](https://github.com/RUB-NDS/ModifiableVariable) and the [TLS-Scanner](https://github.com/RUB-NDS/TLS-Scanner)
+In order to compile and use WS-TLS-Scanner, you need to have Java installed, as well as [TLS-Attacker](https://github.com/RUB-NDS/TLS-Attacker), [ModifiableVariables](https://github.com/RUB-NDS/ModifiableVariable) and the [TLS-Scanner](https://github.com/RUB-NDS/TLS-Scanner)

 ```bash
 $ cd TLS-Scanner